lucaslehnen/tchecode.kvm_qemu/README.md

 ## Roles available

-- `tchecode.libvirt.install`: Install libvirt and Qemu, configure a default pool and bridge network.
+- `tchecode.kvm_qemu.install`: Install libvirt and Qemu
+- `tchecode.kvm_qemu.network`: Configure a virtual network
+- `tchecode.kvm_qemu.pool`: Create a storage pool
-- `tchecode.k3s.reset`: Reset all changes made by this collection
+- `tchecode.kvm_qemu.reset`: Reset all changes made by this collection

 More info about these roles can be found in `roles/{role}` folder.